Skip to content

 Packaging stability studies are essential for ensuring that pharmaceutical products maintain their quality, safety, and efficacy throughout their shelf life.
 However, comprehensive testing can be resource-intensive, especially when dealing with multiple packaging configurations and environmental conditions.
 To streamline these studies, bracketing and matrixing approaches, as outlined in ICH Q1D, are widely used.
 These strategies reduce the number of stability tests required while still providing robust data for regulatory compliance.

-This article explores the use of bracketing and matrixing approaches in packaging stability studies, their benefits, and best practices for effective implementation.
+This article explores the use of bracketing and matrixing approaches in packaging stability studies,

 What are Bracketing and Matrixing?